jtwy23/driving_school/TESTING.md

 - After my Heroku build the site did not open.
 I fixed this problem by going to my settings.py file and change the templates setting.

 - During development I had forgotten to add the secret keys into the env.py file and commited the secret keys to github.
-I have left the keys unchnaged but will change in the future by renewing all published secret keys and adding the new keys to an env.py file and making sure it is in the .gitignore file as well so the keys will be kept safe.
+I have left the keys unchnaged due to my time constraint with the project deadline and my own work but will change in the future by renewing all published secret keys and adding the new keys to an env.py file and making sure it is in the .gitignore file as well so the keys will be kept safe.
+Also complete the gitpod environment variables.

-- A lot of the python code was not PEP8 compliant through choice as I believed the code was more readable when lines were not seperated.
+- The review and rating system works.
+However the rating stars could be made larger to be more eyecatching.
+If a user does not use the star rating on the inital review they will lose the chance to do so altogether.
+The review section is editable.
+There is no delete function built in as the site admin is the only person to have control over this and if the user did want it changed then they would need to contact the company.